Up to 35% off Raised Beds

 Check Soil Conditions

 This applies to both overwatering and underwatering.
-Hydrangeas prefer well draining soil.
-If you have clay soil, it could be holding too much water around the roots.
-If you have sandy soil the water could be draining too quickly.
-Adding compost to your soil will help aid in this issue, while also giving your soil excellent nutrients to keep your plants happy.
+Hydrangeas prefer well-draining soil.
+If your soil is heavy clay, it may be holding too much water around the roots.
+On the other hand, sandy soil can drain too quickly, leaving roots dry.
+Adding compost can help improve both types of soil by balancing moisture retention and drainage, while also boosting nutrients to keep your plants healthy.

-If this seems to be a recurring problem you may want to rethink your watering schedule.
-Established plants will only need a heavy watering once or twice a week, and a little more as needed during hot stretches of weather.
+If wilting or drooping becomes a recurring issue, it may be time to rethink your watering schedule.
+Once established, hydrangeas typically only need a deep watering once or twice a week, with a bit more during particularly hot or dry spells.

 Too Much Sun